Spenserian stanza: Use by others

-In Eastern Europe, English stanzaic forms were not very popular, these countries being too far from England's literary influence.
+In Eastern Europe, English stanzaic forms were not at first very popular, these countries being too far from England's literary influence.
 Neither rhyme royal nor the Spenserian stanza occurred frequently.
 English rhyme schemes remained unknown until the early 19th century, when Lord Byron's poems gained enormous popularity.
 In Poland the Spenserian stanza was used by Juliusz Słowacki and Jan Kasprowicz.
 In Czech literature Jaroslav Vrchlický wrote some poems in the Spenserian stanza, among others Stvoření světa (The Creation of the World):